 sit something out

-- Not take part in a particular event or activity: he had to sit out the first playoff gameMore example sentences
+- Not take part in a particular event or activity: he had to sit out Sheffield Wednesday’s UEFA Cup gameMore example sentences

 - When Johnson refused to restore Cobb, the players sat out the next game, in Philadelphia.